Snehgal/BFS-EdgeDetection/README.md

 ```

 The generate_image_grid function will produce a grid of images with starting coordinates ranging from (0, 0) to (500, 500) with steps of 50, and threshold values ranging from 20 to 100 with steps of 20.

+### To Find coordinates in the image
+Change i`image_path` in `mouseHover.py` and run it.
+On hovering your mouse over the image, the coordinates of your mouse will appear in the output window.

 ## Functions